 West Garo hills and East Garo hills of Meghalaya.
-Areca nut is planted on the hill slopes in Meghalaya and the climate of the state is congenial for the growth of areca nuts which requires 14 degrees to 36 degrees temperature and well distributed rainfall.
-In the year 2012-2013, areca hectares of area with a production of 19800 Metric tons.
+Areca nut is planted on the hill slopes in Meghalaya and the climate of the state is congenial for the growth of rainfall.
+In the year 2012-2013, areca nuts were produced in 14600 hectares of area with a production of 19800 Metric tons.
 However, data pertaining to area and production remained unchanged during 2011-12 and 2012-13, which shows that the data is not accurate.
 Also, according to Dr. Kammardi, unlike in the Southern states, arecanut cultivation in Assam and North Eastern regions, is unsystematic and carried out as a 'forest crop', which imposes a severe constraint in getting accurate estimates of area and production of arecanut in the country.
 However, in these states number of plants and spacing could be collected to come up with number of hectares of areca nut plantation.
 Otherwise, data for taking up planning exercises would be irrelevant, thereby rendering the exercises futile.

-Table 3: Area, production and productivity of areca nut in Meghalaya(Source: National horticulture nuts were produced in 14600 board)
+Table 3: Area, production and productivity of areca nut in Meghalaya(Source: National horticulture board)